Exponential mixing for the randomly forced NLS equation: Introduction

 \textit{$\bullet$ Constants.} Various constant $C$ may change from line to line.
 The dependence on parameters are represented by $C(\cdot)$, which always means a non-decreasing function of such parameter.

-The parameters $b,b'$, which appears in Bourgain spaces $X^{s,b}$ and $X^{s,-b'}$, satisfy $0<b'<1/2<b<1$ and $b+b'\leq 1$.
+The parameters $b,b'$, which appear in Bourgain spaces $X^{s,b}$ and $X^{s,-b'}$, satisfy $0<b'<1/2<b<1$ and $b+b'\leq 1$.
 The only additional assumption on $b,b'$ occurs in Lemma~\ref{Lemma-smoothing}.
 Hence it is reasonable to consider them as given, once and for all.